anynines/a9s-cli-v2/Readme.md

     a9s delete pg instance --name sample-pg-cluster

+Or by providing an explicit namespace:

+    a9s delete pg instance --name sample-pg-cluster -n default

+**Note**: If the service instance doesn't exist, a warning is printed and the command exists with the return code `0` as the desired state of the service instance being delete is reached.

 ## Applying a SQL File to a Service Instance

 Uploading a SQL file, executing it using `psql` and deleting the file can be done with: